danoon2/Boxedwine/README.md

     Runs in a browser with Emscripten (wasm and asm.js) Runs on Windows, Mac and Linux
     Can run multiple version of Wine, from 1.8 to 5.0

+Main repo is at: https://sourceforge.net/projects/boxedwine/ Mirror repo is at: https://github.com/danoon2/Boxedwine